How Much Does a Copier or Printer Service Contract Cost?

 Lease and Maintenance are Separate

-Also referred to as cost-per-pay contract, lease and maintenance charges are separate in this type of service contract.
+Also referred to as a cost-per-pay contract, lease and maintenance charges are separate in this type of service contract.

 You will pay the monthly cost per page and maintenance charge as a separate monthly bill.
 However, you can still go for the 'all-in-one option' covering supplies, parts, and preventative maintenance.